 - A condition is missed and ends up going undiagnosed.

-One thing all of our clients want to know is how much compensation they will receive if they make a claim for medical negligence.
+All of our clients want to know how much compensation they will receive if they claim medical negligence.
 Unfortunately, it is impossible to provide a definitive answer to this question.
 This is because every case involving clinical negligence is different to the next, and there are so many variables entailed.
 You may have come across a medical negligence claims calculator online.
-There are a lot of these calculators popping up, but it is important to note that they only provide estimates.
+There are many of these calculators popping up, but it is important to note that they only provide estimates.

 In the table below, we have put together the typical payout amounts for injuries relating to medical negligence claims.
 While these are just average payout amounts, they can give you a rough idea of what you may receive.
 If you cannot find the injury you have sustained in the table, please do not hesitate to give us a call and we will provide further guidance.